codedownio/sandwich/sandwich-site/docs/contexts.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 One of Sandwich's most powerful features is the ability to introduce *contexts* in tests.
-A context is simply a labeled dependency with a name, which can be obtained in a test using the `getContext` function:
+A context is simply a labeled dependency, which can be obtained in a test using the `getContext` function:

 ```haskell
 it "tests the database" $ do